sepehr-mortaheb/Parabolic_Flight/README.md

 # Parabolic Flight Project

 This repository contains the codes related to the Oddball experiments designed to be done in the Parabolic-Flight study.
 The Odball task is about verticality detection.
+All the codes were written in `Python` using the `PSychopy` package.

 In all the following experiments, there are always two different blocks:
   - Main